Blakkis/Wastadium/README.md

   - Add the explosion function to calculate who got caught in the ground zero
   - Add buy/sell functionality to shop
   - Work on the Wastadium launcher
-  - Maybe add small shadows when standing near light in-game?
+  - Maybe add small shadows when standing near light in-game? - Added, needs testing
   - Enable enemies to shoot the player
   - Re-Create some effects to 8 frames  - Being Worked on
   - Fix shadow peeking from the corners
   - Extend the death texture of the enemies to allow wider footstep catching
-  - Edit Effects class, class variables name binding issue
+  - Edit Effects class, class variables name binding issue - Being worked on